foldcat/oasync/README.md

 ![badge](https://img.shields.io/badge/documentation%20taken%20seriously-ff7eb6)

 Welcome to the `new-blocking-behavior` branch.
-This branch contains a complete recode of certain features, and *will* produce runtime crashes.
-Seek the `master` branch for a less-likely-to-crash codebase.
+This branch contains a complete recode/addition of certain features, and *will* produce runtime crashes.
+Additionally, the scheduler is currently dysfunctional.
+It is ill adviced to use this branch.
+Seek the `master` branch for the last working codebase.

 M:N multithreading for Odin.
 The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several os threads.